-San Pedro has a memorial that is overlooked in many of the tourist guides.
+Overlooked in many of the tourist guides, this little-known memorial in San Pedro offers a glimpse into one of the darkest chapters of U.S. history.
 It is a Memorial to the Japanese Fishing Village on Terminal Island.
-Dedicated in 2002, this memorial serves as a reminder of Terminal Island’s once-thriving former Japanese American community.
-Created through the efforts of the Terminal Islanders Club, the memorial serves as a reminder of the island’s former Japanese-American community, their evacuation and forced removal in 1942 following the attack on Pearl Harbor, and the once-thriving fishing village at Terminal Island.
+Created through the efforts of the Terminal Islanders Club and dedicated in 2002, the memorial serves as a reminder of the island’s once-thriving former Japanese-American community and their forced removal in 1942 following the attack on Pearl Harbor.

 The Japanese fishing village of Fish Harbor was established in 1907 with its first houses built on pilings along the shore of the main channel.
 Within a few years, the Japanese population on Terminal Island had increased to 600.
 The tight-knit community, living in isolation, developed their own blend of Japanese and English, referred to as “kii-shu ben,” a dialect from the Kii district in Wakayama, the township where many had immigrated.